aroberge/reeborg/docs/en/oop.rst

 We are going to do the equivalent with Javascript.

-At the very top of the Reeborg's World window, click to select Javascript instead of Python; it does not matter if you choose the strict version or the regular one.
+At the very top of the Reeborg's World window, click on **Additional options** and select
+Javascript instead of Python.
 Then run the following code:

 .. code-block:: javascript